-Residence hall staff members receive special training from UAPD about security and safety procedures and the enforcement of residence hall regulations.
+Residence hall staff members receive special training about security and safety procedures and the enforcement of residence hall regulations.
 Safety inspections every semester help students to maintain a safe environment.
-Department of Residence Life and Housing professional staff conduct programs with resident students to heighten awareness of safety on campus.
+Department of Residence Life and Housing staff conduct programs with resident students to heighten awareness of safety on campus.
 Sessions cover topics from common sense precautions, (such as walking with a companion or in groups at night), to more difficult issues (such as sexual assault, including acquaintance rape).
-Student programming offers other sessions such as a nationally recognized program that covers topics including bystander training, safe sex, rape prevention, LGBTU+ issues, and interracial relationships.
+Student programming efforts from the Department of Residence Life and Housing are nationally recognized for excellence and cover topics including bystander training, safe sex, rape prevention, and LGBTU + issues.
 As a part of crime prevention in the residence halls, UAPD patrols the residence halls during evening hours, seven days a week.
 Officers participate in residence hall programs and respond to all police, fire and safety issues in the residence halls.